Covert Entanglement Generation and Secrecy: Classical Information With Secrecy

 \begin{definition} A classical secrecy code $(\mathcal{M},\mathcal{L},\mathcal{K},f,\Lambda)$ for the classical-quantum channel $\mathcal{P}_{X\to BW}$ consists of: \begin{itemize} \item a secret message set $\mathcal{M}$, \item a public message set $\mathcal{L}$, \item a key set $\mathcal{K}$, \item an encoding function $f:\mathcal{M}\times\mathcal{L}\times\mathcal{K}\to \mathcal{X}^{ n}$, and \item a collection of decoding measurements $\{\Lambda_{B^n}^{(m,\ell|k)}, (m,\ell)\in\mathcal{M} \times \mathcal{L}\}$ on $\mathcal{H}_B^{\otimes n}$, for $k\in\mathcal{K}$. \end{itemize} \end{definition}

-The setting is depicted in Figure~\ref{Figure:Secrecy_Model}.
+Figure~\ref{Figure:Secrecy_Model} depicts our setting.
 Suppose that Alice and Bob share a random key $k$ that is uniformly distributed over $\mathcal{K}$.
-Alice selects a secret message $m\in\mathcal{M}$ and a public message $\ell\in\mathcal{L}$, both uniformly distributed, that she would like to send to Bob.
+Alice selects secret and public messages $m\in\mathcal{M}$ and $\ell\in\mathcal{L}$, both uniformly distributed, that she desires to send to Bob.

 In the security setting of covert communication, Alice makes a decision on whether to perform the communication task, or not.
 Assume $\mathcal{X}\equiv \{0,1,\ldots, \abs{\mathcal{X}}-1\}$.
 If Alice decides to be inactive, the channel input is the zero sequence, i.e., $x^n=(0,0,\dots,0)$.
 Otherwise, if she does communicate, then she transmits a codeword $x^n=f{(m,\ell,k)}$ of length $n$, using her access to the key $k$.
 The joint output state is thus